PCT national phase entry into foreign countries: What to know

 • South Africa

-Need help with PCT national stage entries into foreign countries?
+Need to file PCT national stage applications in foreign countries?

 Initial filing costs for PCT national phase entry will vary depending upon the size of the PCT application (translation costs) and number of claims.
 For a rough ballpark of national stage filing estimates, see these approximate cost estimates for national stage initial filings.

 US patent attorney Vic Lin has extensive PCT and foreign patent experience.
-Email Vic at vlin@icaplaw.com or call (949) 223-9623 to discuss your PCT national stage.
+Email Vic at vlin@icaplaw.com or call (949) 223-9623 to obtain flat rate quotes for your PCT national stage.

 Click on a star to rate it!